zzzprojects/docs/learnentityframeworkcore.com/pages/index.md

 ---
-title: Learn Entity Framework Core - EF Core Tutorial
+title: Learn Entity Framework Core - Getting Started EF Core Tutorial
 description: Getting started with Entity Framework Core with tutorials and documentation
 canonical: /
 status: Published
-lastmod: 2023-08-28
+lastmod: 2023-11-22
 ---

 # What is Entity Framework Core?

-Entity Framework Core (EF Core) is the recommended Object-Relational Mapper (ORM) for [.NET](https://dotnet.microsoft.com/en-us/download), formerly known as .NET Core.
+[Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/) (EF Core) is the recommended Object-Relational Mapper (ORM) for [.NET](https://dotnet.microsoft.com/en-us/download), formerly known as .NET Core.
 As the successor to EF6, EF Core has been entirely reengineered and made open source on [GitHub](https://github.com/dotnet/efcore).

 ## Why use an ORM?